Authmaker/documentation/deployment/gcloud-deploy.md

 If you are using a DNS provider other than Google, you will need to verify ownership of the domain through [Google Webmaster Central](https://www.google.com/webmasters/verification/).
 If you created your domain with Google, this step is automatic.

+**NOTE:** This deployment method requires deployment to a **subdomain**, such as `www.mydomain.com` or `app.mydomain.com`, instead of the root domain, `mydomain.com`.

 #### Create a CNAME record

 Navigate to your DNS provider's control panel to access your domain settings.
 If you are using Google Domains, select the 'Configure DNS' option for your domain.
-From here, create a new `CNAME` record that will point your domain to the the Google Storage servers where your app will be hosted, `c.storage.googleapis.com.`.
+From here, create a new `CNAME` record that will redirect your subdomain to the the Google Storage servers where your app will be hosted, `c.storage.googleapis.com.`.

 It will look something like this: